tropycal/tropycal/_sources/index.rst.txt

 Tropycal is supported for Python >= 3.6.
 For examples on how to use Tropycal in a Python script, please refer to the :doc:`examples/index` page.
 Additional information about the data sources used and their caveats is available in the :doc:`data` page.

 .. warning::
-  Tropycal is a new package.
-The syntax of classes and methods in the library is subject to change in future releases, which will also significantly optimize performance and speed of some functionalities.
-As such, updates to Tropycal may not be backwards compatible.
+  This version is the first major release of Tropycal.
+As such, some updates are not backwards compatible.
+Please refer to the API Reference for the latest documentation for all functions.

 .. _Github: https://github.com/tropycal/tropycal/issues